Matthew 6:7

 Matthew 6:7 is the seventh verse of the sixth chapter of the Gospel of Matthew in the New Testament and is part of the Sermon on the Mount.
-This verse continues the discussion on the proper procedure for praying.
+This verse continues the discussion on the proper procedure for praying, specifically addressing "vain repetition".

 Content

-In the King James Version of the Bible the text reads:
+In the King James Version of the Bible, the text reads:

 The World English Bible translates the passage as:

-The Novum Testamentum Graece text is:
+The Novum Testamentum Graece text reads:

 Analysis

-The term translated as "vain repetitions" is battalogein.
+The Greek word translated as "vain repetitions" is βατταλογήσητε (battalogein).
 This word is unknown outside this verse, appearing in no other literature contemporaneous with the text.
 It may be linked to the Greek term for "babbling", or be derived from the Hebrew batel, meaning "vain".
-It is often assumed to be a related to the word polugein, and thus a reference to a large quantity of words.
+It is often assumed to be a related to the word polulogein, and thus a reference to a large quantity of words.